 Angkor was long covered by dense jungle and was a forgotten place for many centuries.
 Wandering Buddhist monks sometimes passed by the temples on their way through the jungle.
-They didn’t know how these magnificent temples had been built, so they made up stories about them.
-They said the temples had been built by gods in an ancient time.
-Some people said they had been built by giants.
-These legends eventually reached other places.
-Some Asians went in search of this mysterious city of the gods.
-Eventually some European adventurers heard the stories about the lost city of the jungle, but most people didn’t believe them.
+They didn’t know how these magnificent temples were built, so they created a story about them.

-In 1860, Henri Mahout, a Frenchman, became the first European to see Angkor.
-Mahout was in the Cambodian jungle looking for plant species that were unknown in France.
-Soon, local people told him about “temples built by giants in the jungle.”
-Mahout was curious, so he hired local guides and started to look for the temples.
-Other explorers before him had searched but had never found anything.
-Mahout was lucky.
-He found the city and its magnificent temple.
-He spent three weeks drawing the temple.
-It is now called Angkor Wat, which means “city temple.”
-We do not know what its builders called it.
+In 1860, Frenchman Henri Mahut became the first European to see Angkor.
+Mahout was in the Cambodian jungle looking for plant species unknown in France.
+Soon the locals told him about the “temples that giants built in the forest”.
+Mahut was curious, so he hired local guides and began researching temples.

 Inscriptions on the wallsof Angkor-Wat

-Angkor Wat was build as a symbolic representation of Mount Meru.
+Angkor Wat was built as a symbolic representation of Mount Meru.
 Mount Meru, in Hindu Mythology, is the sacred five peaked mountain standing in the Center of the Universe.
-It is said that Mount Meru was the abode of Gods.
+It is said that Mount Meru was the home of Gods.